 To use, remove from the freezer, defrost, and cut pieces into the size you need.
 It can then be used just as you would use the fresh herb.

 You can also dehydrate the plants.
-If you live in a dry climate, cut the stalks and leaves into 3 to 6-inch pieces and place them on a wire cooling rack in a dry location.
+If you live in a dry climate, cut the stalks and leaves into three- to six-inch pieces and place them on a wire cooling rack in a dry location.

 The plants will dehydrate in one to two weeks.
 They are ready when there is no moisture left in them and they feel quite rigid.
 Discard any plant material that develops mold – this is a sign that your climate or your current weather conditions are too humid to air dry the herbs.

-To dehydrate, set your oven to its lowest setting (usually warm or around 180ºF), and place 3-6 inch sections of leaves and shoots onto a baking sheet.
-The plants will dry in 2 to 3 hours.
+To dehydrate, set your oven to its lowest setting (usually warm or around 180ºF), and place three- to six-inch sections of leaves and shoots onto a baking sheet.
+The plants will dry in two to three hours.

 Another option is to dry lemongrass in a dehydrator.
 You’ll find a roundup of the best models on the market today on our sister site, Foodal.

 Recipes and Cooking Ideas

 It’s important to note that most parts of the lemongrass plant are added to dishes for flavoring and then removed before consumption.
 This includes the fibrous leaves and outer stalks.
 If you harvest from younger plants, they can be chopped finely and don’t need to be removed.